 - Where an employee is unable or unwilling to follow instructions.

 Verbal warning procedure

-In the event that an employer has decided to issue a verbal warning, the manner in which this should be done will very much depend on whether the matter is being approached informally, where the warning is being treated as off-the-record, or whether the warning represents a formal disciplinary sanction.
+If the decision is made to issue a verbal warning, the manner in which this should be done should depend on whether the matter should be approached informally; where the warning is being treated as off-the-record, or whether the warning represents a formal disciplinary sanction.